Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Loot Goblin
 ttt_lootgoblin_radar_beep_sound                1       // Whether to play a sound when the Loot Goblin radar location updates

+// Tracker
+ttt_tracker_minimap_scale                      1      // Overall scale multiplier for the minimap
+ttt_tracker_minimap_lock_north                 0      // Whether the minimap is locked north or rotates with the player ttt_tracker_minimap_show_cardinals             2      // Cardinal direction labels to show: none (0), North only (1), all (2)

 // ----------------------------------------
 // Misc.